-- Person makes all their own decisions.
-Person identifies area of the life in which they want support, identifies a Supporter(s) to help them gather information, compare options, and communicate their decisions to others. - The Supported Decision-Making agreement outlines what types of decisions the Person wants support and the role of the Supporter. - Agreement can be changed or stopped at any time by the Person or Supporter.
+- Person makes all their own decisions. - The Supported Decision-Making agreement outlines what types of decisions the Person wants support with and the role of the Supporter. - Agreement can be changed or stopped at any time by the Person or Supporter.